BA (Hons)

 Course features

-• Produce award-winning student journalism while learning from the best in the business
+• Produce award-winning student journalism while learning from lecturers still working as professional sports journalists.

-• Accredited by the Broadcast Journalism Training Council (BJTC)
+• Accredited by the Broadcast Journalism Training Council (BJTC), the leading industry-led journalism training body.

 Course details